 When just looking at the specs and feature set, the Gigabyte Aorus RTX 2070 SUPER is an absolute monster in every respect.
-However, from a price/performance perspective, we would choose the much more affordable, triple-fan Gigabyte GeForce RTX 2070 Super Gaming OC over the Aorus any day of the week.
+However, from a price/performance perspective, we would be more inclined to choose the more affordable, triple-fan Gigabyte GeForce RTX 2070 Super Gaming OC over the Aorus (though the price difference is now much smaller than at launch, so it’s not an easy choice).
 And for small form factors like ITX or mATX, the compact ZOTAC Gaming GeForce RTX 2070 Super Mini is the one to beat.

 |Gigabyte Aorus RTX 2070 Super||1905 MHz||3||2.75/11.4 in (29 cm)||3x HDMI|

 |Gigabyte RTX 2070 Super Gaming OC||1815 MHz||3||2.7/11.3 in (28 cm)||1x HDMI|

 |MSI RTX 2070 Super Gaming Z Trio||1815 MHz||3||2.75/12.9 in (33 cm)||1x HDMI|

 |3||2.75/11.8 in (30 cm)||2x HDMI|